-For example, a significant increase in requests due to a recent deployment of a new product causes unacceptable response times.
-The source was discovered in the login middleware service.
-The problem is TCP queue times jumped.
+Let's look at an example problem.
+Let's say your company deploys a new product, and the significant increase in requests causes unacceptable response times.
+The source is discovered in the login middleware service.
+The problem is a jump in TCP queue times.

 Here's a breakdown of this situation: